datagrok/dialogue/README.md

 # Messaging

+A protocol specification, document format specification, and set of user interface recommendations for asynchronous conversations through the Internet.

+I indend for Messaging to be able to not only replace, but bring about the convergence of:
+- SMTP e-mail
+- NNTP newsgroups
+- Web-based forums
+- Blogs
+- Comment sections on web-pages
+- News aggregation sites with threaded discussion boards

 _All of this is vaporware and brainstorming; watch for the removal of this notice._

-A protocol specification, document format specification, and set of user interface recommendations for asynchronous conversations through the Internet.

 ## Problems